getsentry/raven-python/docs/transports/index.rst

 Builtin Transports
 ------------------

-.. data:: sentry.transport.thread.ThreadedHTTPTransport
+.. data:: raven.transport.thread.ThreadedHTTPTransport

    The default transport.
 Manages a threaded worker for processing messages asynchronous.

-.. data:: sentry.transport.http.HTTPTransport
+.. data:: raven.transport.http.HTTPTransport

    A synchronous blocking transport.

-.. data:: sentry.transport.eventlet.EventletHTTPTransport
+.. data:: raven.transport.eventlet.EventletHTTPTransport

    Should only be used within an Eventlet IO loop.

-.. data:: sentry.transport.gevent.GeventedHTTPTransport
+.. data:: raven.transport.gevent.GeventedHTTPTransport

    Should only be used within a Gevent IO loop.

-.. data:: sentry.transport.requests.RequestsHTTPTransport
+.. data:: raven.transport.requests.RequestsHTTPTransport

    A synchronous transport which relies on the ``requests`` library.

-.. data:: sentry.transport.tornado.TornadoHTTPTransport
+.. data:: raven.transport.tornado.TornadoHTTPTransport

    Should only be used within a Tornado IO loop.

-.. data:: sentry.transport.twisted.TwistedHTTPTransport
+.. data:: raven.transport.twisted.TwistedHTTPTransport

    Should only be used within a Twisted event loop.